 - Most eligible courses are offered at the UW’s marine field station Friday Harbor Labs (FHL).

-- Courses are offered at varying times of year with time spent away from campus ranging from a minimum of three weeks to a full academic quarter.
+- Time spent away from campus varies by program, ranging from a minimum of three weeks to a full academic quarter.

 Spring

 - Zoology Botany (Zoo-Bot) Program (16-17 credits): Full-term spring quarter program (approximately 10 weeks) where students earn major elective credits in addition to the integrative field experience requirement.
-Students enroll in three courses with an optional 1 credit seminar:
+All students enroll in the same three courses with an optional 1 credit seminar:

 - FHL/BIOL 430: Marine Zoology (5 credits, Biodiversity elective)